jkahrs/cert-manager-webhook-hostingde/README.md

 # ACME webhook for hosting.de DNS API

-This solver can be used when you want to use cert-manager with hostingde DNS API.
+This solver can be used when you want to use cert-manager with the hosting.de DNS API.
 API documentation is [here](https://www.hosting.de/api/)

 ## Requirements
 -   [go](https://golang.org/) >= 1.14.0